 Season four of The Walking Dead, AMC’s television adaptation of the Eisner Award-winning Image Comics series launched by Robert Kirkman and Tony Moore and now drawn by Charlie Adlard, is well into its second half, and the despair has been turned up to eleven.
-ComicsAlliance’s John Parker is back again to see who lives, who dies, and who rocks a mullet like his last name is Ray Cyrus.
+ComicsAlliance’s John Parker is back again to see who lives, who dies, and oh my god the horror.

 This week on The Walking Dead: nothing.
 Nothing happens.
 Carol and Tyreese and all three kids just have a nice, chilled-out episode where they point out shapes in the clouds and stuff.
 Literally nothing at all happens, so we can talk about something else now.
 Something pleasant and uplifting, like Darfur, or terminal cancer.